julianobressan/atcm/README.md

 The proposal is to implement a basic system to management of air traffic control.
 The software was developed with (almost) pure PHP, using some basic components open source available on http://packagist.org.
 For persistance of data was chosen MySQL database system.
 The software was developed using techniques of clean code and best practices for programming, like PHP Standard Recommendations, Test-driven development and Domain-Driven Design.

+> "Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand." - Martin Fowler
+> Refactoring: Improving the Design of Existing Code, 1999, p.
+15

 Repository: https://github.com/julianobressan/atcm

 ## Development environment and resources